By Chet Yarbrough

 Levin explains Vogt was a manager who resented authority of any kind but had a high degree of organizational skill.
 Levin suggests Vogt’s family experience with Nazism fed his dislike of supervision or direction from others.

-Levin notes that Vogt had a great deal to do with successfully raising funds for LIGO’s early development.
+Levin explains Vogt had a great deal to do with successfully raising funds for LIGO’s early development.
 However, he was eventually fired for his authoritarian way of dismissing other team members ideas and his objection to superiors’ oversight.

 Levin notes the massive size and cost of the project which finally locates in two states, Washington, and Louisiana.
 Funding is key to its development and is delayed for various reasons.
 The politics of science research is touched on by Levin but not clearly defined.
 One surmises from Levin’s book that location of expensive projects are as much a political as science-based decision.